pi3d/pi3d.github.com/ReadMe.rst

-    Although you can ``git clone`` pi3d_demos  as in the recipe below this will include quite a bit of extra history so it is quicker to download the zip from github.com/pi3d/pi3d_demos and extract it on your system, either using browser and desktop or
+    Although you can ``git clone`` pi3d_demos  as in the recipe below this will include quite a bit of extra history so it is quicker to download the zip from github.com/pi3d/pi3d_demos and extract it on your system, either using browser and desktop or wget and unzip.

     Here's a list of commands that have definitely worked on a couple of fresh rasbpian wheezy installs.
 Please take time to check out the paragraphs below